HectorCorbellini/Portfolio-windsurf-march6/README.md

    ```

 2. **Images Not Displaying**
-   - Check file paths and extensions (use browser dev tools to see errors)
-   - Ensure image files exist in the correct location
+   - Ensure images are placed in the `/images` directory
+   - Use the correct relative path starting with `/images/`
+   - Check file permissions (should be readable by the web server)
-   - Verify file format matches extension (PNG files should have .png extension)
+   - Verify file format matches extension
-   - Try using absolute paths starting with `/assets/...`
+   - Check browser dev tools Network tab for 404 errors

 3. **CSS Not Applying**
    - Clear browser cache with hard refresh (Ctrl+F5)